 9. Microsoft Bluetooth Mobile Mouse 3600

 DPI: 1000 | Interface: Bluetooth | Buttons: 2 | Ergonomic: Ambidextrous | Features: No

 We've a soft spot for the good old Microsoft Mouse, and the 3600 uses Bluetooth to deliver wireless connections without dongles.
 It runs for up to a year on a single battery and is a mouse that's designed for both left and right-handed use.
 It doesn't have a billion buttons, a sensor capable of tracking atoms or the ability to turn into a car and save the universe.
 But, if you want a good, comfortable, reliable mouse to take wherever you go the 3600 is a winner.

 When plain old death isn't enough

 DPI: 10,000 | Interface: USB | Buttons: 5 | Ergonomic: Right-handed | Features: lighting effects

-You just know that a mouse called the Razer DeathAdder Chroma isn't going to come in pink with My Little Pony stickers.
-Offering high-end performance for a pretty reasonable price, the Chroma's USP is its 16.8 million-colour lighting effects coupled with a 10,000 dpi optical sensor.
-It's blazingly fast, exceptionally accurate, offers on-the-fly sensitivity adjustment and looks fantastic, which is probably why it's so popular among e-sports athletes.
+You just know that a mouse called Razer "DeathAdder" Chroma isn't going to come in pink with My Little Pony stickers.
+Offering high-end performance for a pretty reasonable price, the Chroma's USP is its 16.8 million-colour lighting effects, coupled with a 10,000 dpi optical sensor.
+It's blazing fast, exceptionally accurate, offers on-the-fly sensitivity adjustment and looks fantastic, which is probably why it's so popular amongst e-sports athletes.
 It also has a seven-foot braided cable, which is handy if your PC is quite far away.